quananhle/Python/Software Engineering Practicing/Templates/Best Time to Buy and Sell Stock/README.md

             # Recurrence relation: skip the current day or make the transaction?
 Do nothing or do something?
             # Skip: move on to the next day, maintain the holding status, maintain the number of transaction
-            # Make: move on to the next day, update the holding status, decrement the number of transaction once complete buying and selling
+            # Make: move on to the next day, update the holding status, decrement the number of transaction once complete

             skip = dp(day + 1, holding, transaction)